dolfinus/3DAlloy/README.md

 ...
 {{#3d:Model.json|width|height|color|opacity|norotate|scale|z|style|class}}
 ```
-Instead of uploaded filename you can use an url for file at external site.
+Instead of uploaded filename you can use an url for file located in external site.

 ### As Parser tag
 ```html